 What’s Inside a Clean Room?

-Each cleanroom’s contents vary depending on the work and the level of traffic within.
-Naturally, different industries require different features and devices.
-In order to enter a cleanroom, the staff must enter through airlocks.
-Sometimes, they have to step through an air shower prior to entering.
+The contents of each cleanroom vary depending on the work being done.
+In order to enter a cleanroom, the staff has to enter through airlocks, and sometimes have to step through an air shower prior to entering.
 An air shower is a pressurized chamber stationed at the entrances of cleanrooms.

 After dressing in PPE (personal protective equipment), the staff enters the air shower.
-Using high-pressure air, the air shower removes contaminants like dust or aerosol particles.
-Also, some cleanrooms have air showers in between separate sections of the same clean room.
+Using high-pressure air, the air shower removes any contaminants such as dust, pollen or aerosol particles from the staff member.
+Some cleanrooms even feature air showers that are stationed in between different sections of the same clean room.

-Cleanroom staff must complete rigorous training before they can enter.
+The staff employed in a cleanroom has to go through extensive training before being permitted entry.
 Any personnel must learn the correct protocol regarding contamination control theory.
-The uniforms prevents particles from the body contaminating the room.
-Like many lab essentials, cleanrooms should receive regular certification.
+The uniforms designated are created to prevent any particles from the body contaminating the environment.